-As part of our strategy, we continue to look at all our assets for ways to leverage and extract value, either on our own or as part of a joint venture as exemplified by the agreements with Gold Fields, Capstone and Xstrata Copper.
-The upcoming year will be exciting as we move forward on exploration on multiple projects: Tak-Milligan, QUEST (Xstrata Option), and Dillard.
-As many as eight properties may be drilled.
+As part of our strategy, we continue to look at all our assets for ways to leverage and extract value, either on our own or as part of a joint venture.
+We are particularly excited about advancing our Dillard, Tak and Milligan West Projects during 2013.

-With high industry growth and the expertise of our excellent joint venture partners, we should look forward to further exploration successes in 2012.
 On behalf of the Board of Directors and the management team of Fjordland, I sincerely thank you, the shareholders, for your strong support and confidence during the past year.